andrewrueda/salary_negotiation_chatbot/README.md

 </figure>

-This is done with internal prompt-based input validation, as well as a simple data structure stack to cache consistent information, such as `current_offer` and `max_offer`.
+\n\nThis is done with internal prompt-based input validation, as well as a simple data structure stack to cache consistent information, such as `current_offer` and `max_offer`.

 A professional tone will help your cause, whereas rude or off-topic trolling will likely get the offer withdrawn.